Dishwasher detergent comes in a variety of varieties. You have the option of needing liquid, powder, gel, making your own, or pods!

 A dishwasher that has a detergent drawer.

-- Select your cycle: Choose your cycle according on the dirt level of your dishes.
+Select your cycle: Choose your cycle according to on the dirt level of your dishes.
 Start the dishwasher pod and let it do the dirty work.

 Always make sure your hands are dry before handling dishwashing pods, otherwise, they will disintegrate.
 Unwrap the pod only if instructed to do so by the manufacturer.
 Use only one pod each cycle.
 Close the container or bag after each usage to keep the pods dry and unharmed.